jantman/blog/content/2015/07/awslimitchecker-check-your-aws-usage-against-service-limits.md

 I decided to write something to solve the problem.
 My co-workers and I have been trying to get corporate legal approval to release our work publicly under an OSI-approved license for years, to no avail.
-I asked my team if they'd support waiting a while for this work, so I could do it entirely in my own time, publicly, under an open source licence.
+I asked my team if they'd support waiting a while for this work, so I could do it entirely in my own time, publicly, under an open source license.
 Happily, they agreed.

-Today I'm making the first release of [awslimitchecker](https://github.com/jantman/awslimitchecker), an AGPL 3.0-licensed Python tool to calculate your AWS resource usage for various services bound by [service limits](), and tell you which ones exceed a given threshold (actually, warning and critical thresholds).
+Today I'm making the first release of [awslimitchecker](https://github.com/jantman/awslimitchecker), an AGPL 3.0-licensed Python tool to calculate your AWS resource usage for various services bound by [service limits](http://awslimitchecker.readthedocs.org/en/latest/limits.html#current-checks), and tell you which ones exceed a given threshold (actually, warning and critical thresholds).
 Effective limits are hard-coded to the [published defaults](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html), but can be overridden in cases where you've received limit increases, and will be automatically updated from Trusted Advisor data for all limits that it monitors (if your account includes the full TA checks).